Rough Trade (band): Winding down (1984–1988)

-Reunions, solo activity (1989–present)
+Reunions, solo activity (1989–current)

 After the final break-up in 1988, Rough Trade performed several reunion shows, with varying personnel supporting Pope and Staples.
 The first reunion show was in Toronto in December 1994.
 A handful of one-off shows later took place at various times through the late 1990s and into the next decade, mostly in Toronto.
 In 1999, playwright Bryden MacDonald staged Shaking the Foundations, a musical revue based on Rough Trade's music at Toronto's Buddies in Bad Times theatre.
 In 2001, Rough Trade undertook a mini-tour of several venues in eastern Canada.

-Since the break-up, Staples has busied himself as a composer for film, television and theatre, and still lives in Toronto.
+Since the break-up, Staples busied himself as a composer for film, television and theatre, and lived in Toronto.
 Pope has issued two EPs, two albums, and several singles; her first full-length solo debut album Transcend was released in 2005, 21 years after her last full-length album with Rough Trade, which was followed by her second album, Landfall, which was released in 2011.
-Pope continues to play occasional shows across Canada and in Los Angeles and New York City, and now lives in West Hollywood.
+Pope continues to play occasional shows across Canada and in Los Angeles and New York City and now lives in West Hollywood.

+In 2020, Pope and Staples reunited as Rough Trade to record and issue a new version of "High School Confidential".
+Though billed as "High School Confidential (Fame Whore Mix)", the track was a completely new recording, rather than a remix.

+Death of band members

-On March 7, 2019, JoAnn Brooks, member of the band from 1976-1977, died from health complications.
+On March 7, 2019, JoAnn Brooks, backing vocalist and percussionist of the band from 1976 to 1977, died from health complications.

+On 8 January 2021, Michael Fonfara, keyboardist and arranger of the band from 1976 to 1978, died following a two-year battle with cancer.

+On March 23, 2025, co-founding member, Kevan Staples, died of cancer at the age of 74.